 NHS England Maternity and Neonatal Independent Senior Advocate Pilot

-NHS England Maternity and Neonatal Independent Senior Advocate Pilot – helping women, birthing people and families to be listened to and heard by their maternity and neonatal care providers following an adverse outcome during their maternity or neonatal care.
+From 2023 to 2025, NHS England ran a trial of Maternity and Neonatal Independent Senior Advocates – helping women, birthing people and families to be listened to and heard by their maternity and neonatal care providers following an adverse outcome during their maternity or neonatal care.

-The Maternity and Neonatal Independent Senior Advocate (also referred to as Maternity and Neonatal ISA or MNISA) is a new senior role being piloted to support women, birthing people, and families in England.
+The Maternity and Neonatal Independent Senior Advocate (also referred to as Maternity and Neonatal ISA or MNISA) roles were new senior positions being piloted to support women, birthing people, and families in England.

 What do we mean by an adverse outcome?